mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 unsuspecting world.

 PHYSICAL CHARACTERISTICS
-With a tail for balance, an adult Hhkar averages 2.5 metres in height with a mass of 250 kilograms.
+With a tail for balance, an adult Hhkar averages 2.5 meters in height with a mass of 250 kilograms.
 Aesthetic variations are common, although within a ssaaahk, a family or clan grouping, individuals retain similar features.
 Hhkar have no external sexual characteristics and